-While many of these are smart suggestions, as I’ll further explain, standard “heart-healthy diets” usually don’t include recent findings on how all different types of natural fats can be beneficial for heart health or how removing processed and packaged foods might be the single most important step someone can take to fight inflammation.
+While many of these are smart suggestions, standard “heart-healthy diets” usually don’t include recent findings on how all different types of natural fats can be beneficial for heart health or how removing processed and packaged foods might be the single most important step someone can take to fight inflammation.

 1. Eat Healthy Sources of Fats

-All types of fats aren’t bad — in fact, natural fats of all kinds can help fight inflammation that is at the root of most diseases.
+All types of fats aren’t bad — in fact, natural fats of all kinds can help fight chronic inflammation.
 For example, diets that include plenty of monounsaturated fat have been linked to a lower rate of coronary heart disease.
 Monounsaturated fats (MUFAs) can help decrease LDL-cholesterol plasma levels when they replace certain saturated fats, trans-fats and refined carbohydrates.
-(6) High intakes of monounsaturated fats from natural sources like beneficial avocados and olive oil are now being advocated to prevent cardiovascular diseases of all types.
+High intakes of monounsaturated fats from natural sources like beneficial avocados and olive oil are now being advocated to prevent cardiovascular diseases of all types.